 The hostname of Uyuni must not contain uppercase letters as this may cause jabberd to fail.
 Choose the hostname of your Uyuni server carefully.
 Although changing the server name is possible and supported, it is important to plan for this change before going ahead with it.
 When you change the hostname of the server, all clients attached to the server must be made aware of the change.

 In a production environment, the Uyuni Server and clients should always use a firewall.
-For a comprehensive list of the required ports, see installation:ports.adoc.
+For a comprehensive list of the required ports, see installation-and-upgrade:ports.adoc.

-For more information on disconnected setup and port configuration, see administration:disconnected-setup.adoc#client-cfg-reg-with-bootstrap-disconnected.
+For more information on disconnected setup and port configuration, see administration:disconnected-setup.adoc.